codacy/codacy-rubocop/docs/description/Style_Proc.md

-Checks for uses of Proc.new where Kernel#proc would be more appropriate.
+Checks for uses of `Proc.new` where `Kernel#proc` would be more appropriate. `proc` is the shorter and more idiomatic way to create procs in Ruby.

 # Examples